These Protein Scones are simple tofu-based British scones made with just 3 ingredients, no eggs and no dairy, and full of 11 grams of protein.

 - If too sticky, add more flour to bring the dough together.
 The dough should stay soft, moist, but not stick to your hands.

 - If preferred, use the paddle attachment of a stand mixer.
-Knead the dough on low speed (speed 2-3 of a KitchenAid stand mixer), until it forms a dough ball that detaches from the bowl.
-It takes about 2 minutes.
+Knead the dough on low speed (speed 2-3 of a KitchenAid stand mixer), until it forms a dough ball.
+It will be sticky, that's normal.
+Transfer to a floured surface, and knead, adding more flour if needed as mentioned in the step above.

 - Preheat the oven to 400°F (200°C).
 Line a large baking sheet with parchment paper.
 Lightly oil the paper with cooking oil spray.
 Set aside.